withziang/sprt-signal-engine/README.md

-# Sport betting signal generator engine
+# Sport betting signal engine
 A high-performance C++ library that ingests real-time sports betting market data and produces deterministic arbitrage signals with low latency and predictable behavior.

 ## Run tests for this library